PaddlePaddle/Paddle/doc/design/cluster_train/master_process.md

 ### Task Queue Creation

-1. Each trainer will make an RPC call (using [golang rpc](https://golang.org/pkg/net/rpc/)) to the master process, telling it the RecordIO files representing the dataset specified by the user.
+1. Each trainer will make an RPC call (using Go's [rpc](https://golang.org/pkg/net/rpc/) package) to the master process, telling it the RecordIO files representing the dataset specified by the user.
 Since every trainer will tell the master process the same dataset, only the first RPC call will be honored.

 	The RPC interface is:
 	```go